GreptimeTeam/docs/docs/changelog/biweekly-report/2022-12-16-biweekly-report.md

 By doing so, it

-- need not to write `NOT NULL`, this is implied by `TIME INDEX` keywords
+- does not need to write `NOT NULL`, this is implied by `TIME INDEX` keywords
-- need not to specify `TIME INDEX` in another line
+- does not need to specify `TIME INDEX` in another line

 GreptimeDB now supports both of these two grammar rules.
 Users can choose one of them according to their preference.